Donna Karan Gives First Interview Since Weinstein Sound Bite

 I also think how do we display ourselves?
 How do we present ourselves as women?
 What are we asking?
 Are we asking for it by presenting all the sensuality and all the sexuality?
 You look at everything all over the world today and how women are dressing and what they are asking by just presenting themselves the way they do.
 What are they asking for?
 Trouble.”

 It didn’t go over well.
-But in her first interview with the statement, Karan attempted to clarify her remarks.
+But in her first interview since the statement, Karan attempted to clarify her remarks.
 She said she answered the question in an attempt to “wriggle out” of commenting on Weinstein, who she knows through Chapman and that she was “really, really tired.”
 She discussed that, her relationship with Weinstein and Chapman, and her famous “asking for it quote” in an interview with WWD.

 It was not what I meant.
 I [so regret] that that came out of my mouth because, as I was avoiding Harvey, and what [a] blur…I am really, really apologetic.
 I have been dressing women for 40 years and I show their sensuality, I have done it in my advertising campaign, I have shown it as a mother, as a grandmother, as a woman, [I’ve shown] her legs and her hosiery and her bras and her fragrance.
 And I have always had men and women together.